linus378/me_replacer/README.md

 Current functionality:

-- Breaks overclocking on some boards =)
+- Breaks overclocking in bios on some boards =)
 - Yes
 - None